Paper 2022/1676

 Abstract

-Many applications of blind signatures, such as those for blockchains, require the resulting signatures to be compatible with the existing system.
-This makes schemes that produce Schnorr signatures, which are now supported by major cryptocurrencies, including Bitcoin, desirable.
+Many applications of blind signatures (notably in blockchains) require the resulting signatures to be compatible with the existing system.
+This makes schemes that produce Schnorr signatures (now being standardized and supported by major cryptocurrencies like Bitcoin) desirable.
 Unfortunately, the existing blind-signing protocol has been shown insecure when users can open signing sessions concurrently (Eurocrypt'21).
 On the other hand, only allowing sequential sessions opens the door to denial-of-service attacks.
-We present the first concurrently secure blind-signing protocol for Schnorr signatures, using the standard primitives NIZK and PKE and assuming that Schnorr signatures themselves are unforgeable.
-We cast our scheme as a generalization of blind and partially blind signatures.
-We formally define the notion of predicate blind signatures, in which the signer can define a predicate that the blindly signed message must satisfy.
+We present the first practical, concurrently secure blind-signing protocol for Schnorr signatures, using the standard primitives NIZK and PKE and assuming that Schnorr signatures themselves are unforgeable.
+We cast our scheme as a generalization of blind and partially blind signatures: we introduce the notion of predicate blind signatures, in which the signer can define a predicate that the blindly signed message must satisfy.
+We provide proof-of-concept implementations and benchmarks for various choices of primitives and scenarios, including blindly signing Bitcoin transactions conditioned on certain properties.

 Metadata